-In December 2005, Ngai Tahu and DoC signed up to a joint management plan for the lake which aims to:
+Over the last decade efforts to improve water quality and protect the lake's biodiversity have stepped up.
+In December 2005, Ngai Tahu and Doc signed up to a joint management plan for the lake with the aim to:

 ...restore Te Waihora as a tribal food resource, to protect the conservation values of the area, and to restore and protect Te Waihora for the use and enjoyment of all New Zealanders, now and in the future...